-Proper tongue posture involves the placement and resting position of your tongue in your mouth.
-And, as it turns out, proper tongue posture may be more important than you might think.
+Good tongue posture involves the placement and resting position of your tongue in your mouth.
+It may be more important than you might think.

 “Your tongue should be touching the roof of your mouth when resting,” explains Dr. Ron Baise, dentist of 92 Dental in London.
 “It should not be touching the bottom of your mouth.
 The front tip of your tongue should be about half an inch higher than your front teeth.”

 Plus, resting your tongue against your hard palate — the roof of your mouth behind your front teeth — does potentially offer some benefits.

 While your tongue posture might not seem incredibly relevant to your overall health and well-being, there are a few benefits to learning the correct tongue resting position.